-Net loss before taxes in Q1 2018 was \$3,249,292 compared to net loss before taxes of \$2,915,240 in Q4 2017.
-The increased loss was driven primarily by the reduced EDB recovery.
-The EDB recovery reported in Q4 2017 was \$1,599,170 which represented both amounts collected during that period and an amount accrued and expected to be recovered in 2018.
+The increased loss was driven primarily by the reduced EDB recovery in Q1.
+The EDB recovery reported in Q4 2017 was \$1,598,924 which represented both amounts collected during that period and an amount accrued and expected to be recovered in 2018.
 The accrued amount in Q4 2017 was a cumulative amount for most of the recoverable expenses incurred during the entire year of 2017 while the recoverable amount accrued in Q1 2018 was only for the expenses incurred up to March 31, 2018.
+During 2017 the Company did not have experience with the EDB recovery process and was accordingly, not accruing anticipated recoveries.
+In 2018, as experience was gained, these recoveries were being reflected.